mfisher87/intuos4-oled/README.md

 you can do `sudo apt install at python-pil`.

-Installing intuos4oled goes as follows: get the archive, unzip, cd into it and run the install.sh script.
+Installing intuos4oled goes as follows: get the archive, unzip, cd into it and run the `scripts/install.sh` script.
 That is, open a terminal and type the following lines (RETURN after each line):

 ```bash